howerj/embed/readme.md

 * A better disassembler, in the form of the 'see' word, would mean the source code would not have to be stored - but a word could be disassembled, modified and then recompiled.
-* The current Forth is 16-bit only, a 32-bit and a 64-bit Forth would be much more useful for hosted platforms, being able to store a pointer in a cell, this would require a fair amount of rework in the Forth code to make this happen.
-* A metacompiler is the next step in this project, that targets the same virtual machine as it is running on, this would allow the removal of the C compiler, the task itself would be a large one but would complete it.
 * To facilitate porting to microcontrollers the Forth could be made to be stored in a ROM, with initial variable values copied to RAM, the virtual machine would also have to be modified to map different parts of the address